 These facts are well-known.
 What is less well understood, however, is that visa-free travel and access to the EU labor market represents the main (and, perhaps, only) channel for an immediate tangible improvement in the lot of ordinary Georgian people as a result of the country’s European "association".

-…access to the EU labor market represents the main (and, perhaps, only) channel for an immediate tangible improvement in the lot of ordinary Georgian people.
+…access to the EU labor market represents the main (and, perhaps, only) channel for an immediate tangible improvement in a lot of ordinary Georgian people.

 Access to the EU labor market is particularly crucial for countries in the less industrialized Black Sea region such as Bulgaria and Romania.
 According to one estimate, facing meager employment opportunities at home, “3 million Bulgarians had left the country in the past 23 years and stayed away – a momentous demographic change for a country with a population now slightly above 7 million”.

-With the Georgian economy facing strong headwinds, Georgian politicians are not shy about the importance visa liberalization for the country’s future (and, by implication, their own political survival).
-In a rare moment of unity, Georgian President Giorgi Margvelashvili, PM Irakli Garibashvili and Parliament Chairman Davit Usupashvili have recently called on the EU to make an “unambiguous endorsement of the visa-free regime” at the Riga Summit.
-“For Georgians,” they write, “visa liberalisation will provide a long-awaited tangible reward and encourage renewed reform efforts.”
+With the Georgian economy facing strong headwinds, Georgian politicians are not shy about the importance of visa liberalization for the country’s future (and, by implication, their own political survival).
+In a rare moment of unity, Georgian President Giorgi Margvelashvili, PM Irakli Garibashvili, and Parliament Chairman Davit Usupashvili have recently called on the EU to make an “unambiguous endorsement of the visa-free regime” at the Riga Summit.
+“For Georgians,” they write, “visa liberalization will provide a long-awaited tangible reward and encourage renewed reform efforts.”

 The Deep and Comprehensive Free Trade Agreement (DCFTA), which Georgia and the EU signed last June, is a good case in point: